Nickus1028/the-social-network/README.md

 * [Tests](#tests)
 * [Code](#code)

 ## Installation
 Run npm start in the root folder.

 ## Usage
 Can be used for a social networking site.
-Users can be created, updated deleted and then they can post thoughts and reactions.
+Users can be created, updated, and deleted.
+User can also post thoughts and give reactions to other user's thoughts.

 ## Tests
-Tested using Insomnia
+Tested using <a href= "https://insomnia.rest/">Insomnia</a>

 ## Code
 * Javascript